-Now that Briana has begun to review more movies for Twin Cities Geek, it deserves its very own section!
-You can check out her reviews below, and be sure to keep an eye out for more!
+Now that I’ve begun to review more movies for Twin Cities Geek, it deserves its very own section!
+You can check out my reviews below, and be sure to keep an eye out for more!
+Generally, the reviews will be posted before the movie is released, and the reviews will be spoiler-free (if they aren’t, there will be a note about it)

 - Here Is Your Spoiler-Free Avengers Infinity War Review: Let me put your minds at ease.
 The movie is great—like, “spring for a movie theater that lets you drink alcohol in a reclining seat” great.